mohigeo33/lst_timeseries/README.md

 and LULC changes, with potential implications for urban planners, policymakers, and researchers working towards creating more sustainable and resilient urban environments.

-## 2. Notebook files and their description
-a) LST_Calculation.ipynb: Image pre-processing, Spectral indices calculation, LST estimation and statistical data extraction

-b) Statistical_analysis.ipynb: Descriptive statistics, trend and correlation analysis

-## 3. Remote sensing data used on the study
+## 2. Remote sensing data used on the study
 The study primarily used the Landsat data for LST estimation and calculating different spectral indices.
 This study used collection-1: Tier 1 data from Landsat 5, 7 and 8.
 Both surface reflectance (SR) and calibrated top-of-atmosphere (TOA) data were used.
 The images